-CHINESE IN VIETNAM
+CHINESE IN VIETNAM (HOA)

-The Chinese in Vietnam are called the Hoa or Han.
-They live in all parts of Vietnam from north to south, in both urban centers and rural regions but are concentrated mostly on the south.
+Vietnam's ethnic Chinese still constitute Vietnam's largest minority group even though there are less of them than there once were.
+They live in all parts of Vietnam from north to south, in both urban centers and rural regions but are concentrated mostly on the south and in urban areas.
 There were 862,371 of them in 1999 according to the census taken that year.
 Ho Chi Minh City alone is estimated to have about half a million Cantonese-speaking ethnic Chinese residents.

-The Hoa, or ethnic Chinese, are predominantly urban dwellers.
+The Chinese in Vietnam are called the Hoa or Han.
 A few Hoa live in small settlements in the northern highlands near the Chinese frontier, where they are also known as Ngai.
 Traditionally, as elsewhere in Southeast Asia, the Chinese have retained a distinctive cultural identity, but in 1955 North Vietnam and China agreed that the Hoa should be integrated gradually into Vietnamese society and should have Vietnamese citizenship conferred on them.